douglassimonsen/powerbi-decompressor/lib/README.md

 1. Adding an executeXML function that runs XML and returns the result as a `bs4` tree.
 2. Packaging the `AdomdClient.dll` alongside the library so it doesn't need to search for the client.

+To generate a new version of the wheel, run the function `deploy.py`.
+If there is a new version of the library, it will tag the current commit with `'extract-lib-v' + __version__`.
+It will then generate a wheel for the new version, create a new release off of the new tag, and add the wheel to the release.

+__Note__: the release uses the last commit as part of the release notes.